11 Major Sustainability Challenges to Address

 1. Do your Research

-Businesses shouldn't only show a passing interest in sustainability by adopting trendy strategies.
+Businesses should also show a passing interest in sustainability by adopting smart strategies.
 Falling for trends and not doing proper research will do no good in the long run.

 Usually, these marketing gimmicks are done to increase brand equity and customer base.
 That shouldn't be the case.
 Instead, you must do deep thinking and research and plan accordingly.

 It may be necessary to alter business plans to meet sustainability.
 Innovations will develop due to the need to change the business to be more sustainable.
-These consist of -
+These consist of the following -